Appearance

 Some example text.

 </frame>The only attribute which applies to all inlines is background-color.
-Aside from this, all inline styles specifically refer to text:
+Aside from this, all inline styles specifically refer to text.
+These attributes are:

 font